rodolfodpk/mars/README.md

 * Error and complex cases are probably still untested (only happy ending scenarios are tested so far)
 * Sometimes I really was not careful with commit messages
 * Core and Rest modules has reasonable test coverage but Console is missing a lot.
-* Console app output is still in JSON format.
+* ~~Console app output is still in JSON format.
 More work is needed to render the text format required by the challenge.
-And I just realized REST app could generate responses with the text content-type instead of json
+And I just realized REST app could generate responses with the text content-type instead of json~~. *update* text media type added.
 ## Developer notes

 ### To run the rest app with code changes reload: